Glen Oak, New South Wales: Notable Settler Families

 The dilapidated homestead at Langlands, circa 1969.

-In the early 1830s, Thomas and Miriam Holmes of the Oakendale estate were among the most influential settler families in the Glen Oak area.
+In the early 1830s, Thomas and Mary Anne Holmes of the Oakendale estate were among the most influential settler families in the Glen Oak area.
 They settled on 640 acres in the district and played a significant role in the Glen Oak's development over the following century, including Thomas Holmes' contribution as a builder and road maker.
 He was credited with opening a stone quarry and building the first bridge over Tumbledown Creek.

 Other large estates in the area included "Glen Livett", traversed by Wallaroo and Tumbledown Creeks, and "Langlands:, containing a large lagoon near the river.

 On June 20, 1889, a significant event occurred when a fire broke out at the Langlands estate, owned by J.C.H.
 Bass.
 The fire, which started around 2:30 a.m., led to the total destruction of the original house and some of the furniture.
 An inquest by the District Coroner concluded that the fire was deliberately set, but there was insufficient evidence to identify the culprit.
 The estate was insured for £850.
 A second homestead, built sometime around 1892, fell into disrepair after the Second World War and was demolished in the 1970s.